 Resetting your computer is the best way to get rid of most issues.
 One option is to make a copy and save it.
-The “outlook cannot connect to office 365” error can be remedied by the methods described below.
+The “Outlook cannot connecting to Office 365” error can be remedied by the methods described below.

 - Start Windows Update: If you are using an outdated version of either the Outlook client or Windows itself, you may encounter problems sending and receiving emails.
 Windows Update can help you get the most recent versions of Outlook and the other Microsoft 365 desktop apps.

 - Do a Microsoft 365 Health Check: Microsoft’s diagnostic tools might help you determine what’s causing your network problems.
 Diagnostics perform automatic checks to identify issues and recommend courses of action.
 Select Run Tests: Outlook User Connectivity to download and execute the diagnostic.
 For this function, you’ll need a Microsoft 365 administrator’s login.

 - Modify Your Outlook Information: Open Outlook for Windows to make changes to your account.
 To access your personal information, go to the File menu, sign in to your Office account, go to the User Information tab, and click About Me.
 Clicking this link will open your Office 365 profile in a new tab or window in your browser.
 To make changes to your profile, you can now do so.You can also update your profile through Outlook on the Web (OWA) by going to Profile image, My profile, and Update profile.

 Fix Outlook PST files and import them into Office 365 using professional tool